-- Achieve an equitable and inclusive culture by eliminating any bias and discrimination in our practices and policies
+- Achieve an equitable and inclusive culture by eliminating bias and discrimination in our practices and policies.

-- Accelerate diverse representation at all levels of leadership
+- Accelerate diverse representation across all levels of leadership.

-- 5% of our workforce to be made up of people with disabilities by 2025
+- 5% of our workforce to comprise people with disabilities by 2025.

-- Increase representation of diverse groups in our advertising
+- Increase representation of diverse groups in advertising.

 Building a gender-balanced organisation